Link for order! FULLY OPEN ACCESS

 In a society shaped by deep inequalities, where healthcare and legal systems often reinforce class, caste, and gender hierarchies, this book offers a powerful examination of patienthood in India.

 Subramani, Supriya.
-Practising Reflexivity: unlearning methods and methodologies (tentative title).
+Practising Reflexivity.
 Under contract with Routledge.

 Subramani, Supriya.
 (2024).
 Othering and Ethics of Belonging in Migrants' Healthcare Experiences.
 Sociology of Health and Illness.
 1–20. https://doi.org/10.1111/1467-9566.13829